Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QHqLDc6L46g.md

 > [Music]
 >
-> so jason am i not swedish i am not i'm australian how did you know
+> so jason am I not swedish I am not I'm australian how did you know